parthabathia/100DaysOfPythonProgramming/Day5/README.md

 # Day 5 of 100 days of Python programming bootcamp

-This repository contains a python code for creating a password of your desired lenght.
+This repository contains a python code for creating a password of your desired length.

 The user is asked for 3 inputs.
 1. Enter the number of letters requried.
 (Letters range from 'a-z' and 'A-Z')